Gabapentinoid: Pharmacology

+Skeletal formulae of GABA and commercially available gabapentinoids—gabapentin, pregabalin, phenibut, baclofen and mirogabalin.

 Pharmacodynamics

 Gabapentinoids are high affinity ligands of the α_{2}δ protein that was first described as an auxiliary subunit of certain voltage-gated calcium channels (VGCC).
 All of the known pharmacological actions of gabapentinoids require binding at this site.
 There are two drug-binding α_{2}δ subunits, α_{2}δ-1 and α_{2}δ-2, and most gabapentinoids show similar affinity for (and hence lack of selectivity between) these two sites.
 In most cases, gabapentinoid drugs do not seem to directly alter the action of VGCC and instead reduce the release of certain excitatory neurotransmitters.
 (However, see).

 The gabapentinoid drugs do not bind significantly to other known drug receptors and so the α_{2}δ VGCC subunit has been called the gabapentin receptor.
 Recently, the same α_{2}δ-1 protein has been found closely associated not with VGCCs but with other proteins such as presynaptic NMDA-type glutamate receptors, cell adhesion molecules such as thrombospondin and others.
 Gabapentinoids alter the function of these additional α_{2}δ binding proteins, and these have been proposed as mediators of drug actions.

 Despite the fact that gabapentinoids are GABA analogues, gabapentin and pregabalin do not bind to GABA receptors, do not convert into GABA or GABA receptor agonists in vivo, and do not modulate GABA transport or metabolism.
 Conversely, GABA does not bind appreciably to the α_{2}δ protein.
 Furthermore, gabapentinoids do not act directly as inhibitors or blockers of VGCC.
 Instead, they reduce the release of excitatory neurotransmitters including glutamate, monoamine neurotransmitters and Substance P. Although not thought to be a major site of action, gabapentinoids such as gabapentin, but not pregabalin, have been found to activate K_{v} voltage-gated potassium channels (KCNQ).